 More details are below.

-Choosing the Right College (Spanish) – Make sure the school you choose is the right fit for your career goals, personality, academic preparation and ability to pay.
+Finding the Right College (English) (Spanish) – Make sure the school you choose is the right fit for your career goals, personality, academic preparation and ability to pay.
 There are many different types of colleges and universities, each with its own distinct advantages and drawbacks for individual students.
 A good fit for one student might not work well for another.
-Use this worksheet to rank the things that are most important to you and then see how they measure up to your preferred colleges.
 Factors to consider include:

 Is the Price Right – SCHEV provides a list of Virginia public institution tuition and options to make the cost more affordable.